-The College Transition Program will take place Monday, August 24th and run through Wednesday, August 26th for the Fall 2020 semester.
-Your CT 100 course time will be assigned to your during your SOAR program or shortly there after.
+The College Transition Program will take place Monday, August 23rd, and run through Wednesday, August 25th for the Fall 2021 semester.
+Your CT 100 course time will be assigned to your during your SOAR program or shortly thereafter.

 CT 100 is the College Transition Semester course introducing students to the university culture and helps them develop the skills to be successful.
 The course is one credit and will meet weekly.
 You will take this course during the fall semester of your freshman year.
 You will be registered for this course during your SOAR program.

 This course is intended to help in the development of student success skills, such as reading, writing and speaking.
 It is also intended to help students gain intellectual self-confidence and to aid in making the transition to the University.
 To accomplish this task, students are expected to spend 2 hours a week studying and preparing for the class, in addition to attending every scheduled class.
 This is a hands-on class where instruction will include engaged lecture, discussion groups, critical thinking, reflection, reading, and a few writing assignments.